Innocent Meeting: Critical reception

 The Monthly Film Bulletin wrote: "This routine crime tale combines a certain amount of realism (mainly in settings rather than characterisation) with a larger amount of unlikely motivation.
 The boy does not convince: he is stated to be of above average intelligence, yet seems habitually to act with crass stupidity.
 Despite three credits for the music score, the main role is taken by Tchaikovsky's 6th Symphony, which is vaguely connected with the story."

+Picturegoer wrote: "Chalk up two exciting new names in British films.
+Sean Lynch and Beth Rogan are a twosome to remember – even though you could easily forget this tearstained sob story. ...
+But Lynch is a newcomer who gets beyond the sideboards and suede shoes caricature.
+And the girl has a controlled warmth, reminiscent of Janet Munro which should quickly take her to better roles."

 Picture Show wrote: "Sensitively acted and directed."